Skip to content

 A hybrid approach: you draft your will using an online service or template, then pay an attorney for a limited review to check for errors, missing provisions, or potential problems.

-When it makes sense: When you want to save money but also want a professional safety check.
+Cost: $100 to $500 for the review.
 This approach gives you the cost advantage of DIY with a meaningful reduction in risk.

 When DIY Is a Reasonable Choice